styrserver/BestiaryArena-SuperMod-Loader/README.md

 - **Game performance issues?** Try using the Performance Mode mod to improve game speed.
 - **Extension not working after game update?** Check for extension updates on GitHub.
 - **Specific mod not working?** Disable and re-enable the mod, or refresh the page.
+- **Autoseller session widget not updating?** Ensure the mod is enabled and you have completed at least one battle for stats to appear.
 - **Turbo Mode not working?** Make sure you're in a game session and try refreshing the page.
 - **Board Analyzer issues?** Ensure you're in sandbox mode and have a valid board configuration.